MachiOS/AnomalyDetection_triplet/README.md

 # AnomalyDetection_triplet

-Train a Autoencoder for anomaly detection using triplet loss.\n A trained model is found in experiment.\n
+Train a Autoencoder for anomaly detection using triplet loss.&nbsp;
+A trained model is found in experiment.&nbsp;
-Using MINIST data for demonstration.\n digit 1 as normal and digit 0 as anomaleis.\n
+Using MINIST data for demonstration.&nbsp;
+digit 1 as normal and digit 0 as anomaleis.&nbsp;
-Train with a dataset consists of 6742 Normal data and 137 anomalous data.\n
+Train with a dataset consists of 6742 Normal data and 137 anomalous data.&nbsp;

 ## Visualize the trained model using tensorboard